griestopf/Fusee.Tutorial/Tutorial05/README.md

 The specular intensity at a point on the surface is high, if the angle between the surface normal (N) to the incoming light source (L) and the angle between N and the viewer (L) are nearly the same.
 In this situation the viewer can see a mirror image of the light source at the position on the surface.
 To get a measure how good this mirror condition is given, we take the half-way vector between V and L and call it H. Now we measure the angle between H and N. If it is 0 we have a perfect mirror condition.
-The bigger the agle gets, the less a viewer can see the light's mirror image on the surface.
+The bigger the angle gets, the less a viewer can see the light's mirror image on the surface.
 So again, we take the dot product to get a value of 1 if the angle between the two vectors H and N is 0 and which will be 0 if the angle is 90°.
 In addition, the material can define a value called "shininess" controlling how fast the intensity should go towards zero if the angle becomes bigger.
 Mathematically this can be achieved by taking the result of the dot product to the power of "shininess".